The whole story

-Scotland The Bread has just taken delivery of a Zentrofan cyclone mill to make flour from Scottish grain for home and community bakers.
-We saw it during a visit to heritage grain growers, millers and bakers in Sweden earlier in 2016.
-At Bagaren och Bonden in Malmö, Sweden, bakers Karl and Daniel were capturing the full flavour of organic heritage Öland wheat by milling straight into their bakery dough mixer.
+Scotland The Bread is the first UK owner of a Zentrofan cyclone mill to make flour from Scottish grain for home and community bakers.
+We saw it during a visit to heritage grain growers, millers and bakers in Sweden in 2016.

 What’s so special about it?

 Unlike industrial roller mills which waste about 25% of the grain, or traditional stone mills which have a tendency to heat the flour, the Zentrofan mills whole grains into cool, ultra-fine wholemeal flour.

 When grinding makes flour hot, the natural oils in the wheat germ (containing the important vitamin E) are thinned and exposed to air, vitamins oxidise and wholemeal flour begins to turn ‘rancid’.
 White flour from industrial mills has had the germ removed, so there’s little of any value in it to ‘go off’.

 The key to the cool-running Zentrofan is that it mills whole grains into very fine wholemeal flour, conserving all the important minerals (iron, magnesium, zinc, calcium etc), vitamins (especially the B vitamins such as folate) and phenolic compounds that are found in the outer bran layers of the grain.
 These are the bits that are almost entirely absent in white flour.